vkontis/excess_mortality/README.md

 ## Detailed results

 The file `output/result_summaries.csv` contains results by country, sex, week and age group, as well as totals across sexes and age groups.
 The columns between `q025` and `q975` contain the quantiles of interest.
 For example, `q025` contains the 2.5th percentile, `q050` the 5th percentile, and so on.

+## License

+Data in `data/data.csv` are provided under the Creative Commons Zero (CC0) license.
+The code is provided under the GNU Affero GPL v3 license.
+The R libraries used (listed under __Dependencies__) may have different licenses.